 One of the most important things you can do in your onboarding process is offer training.
 This training can cover anything from the company's history and values to specific job tasks.

 New employees need time to learn the ropes, and proper training will help them do this more quickly.
 Offer a variety of training options, such as online modules, in-person training, or job shadowing.
 And make sure the training is tailored to the new employee's needs and goals.

 One great way to provide training is through online modules.
 These modules can be tailored to the employee's job role and include video tutorials, quizzes, and hands-on exercises.
+Since step-by-step guides, manuals, tutorials and other training materials can easily be created using a process documentation software, this type of training is convenient for new employees and can be completed at their own pace.
 This type of training is convenient for new employees and can be completed at their own pace.

 Job shadowing is a great way for new employees to learn the ropes.
 It allows them to see how their job functions in practice and get a better understanding of their role within the company.

 Shadowing also gives new employees the opportunity to ask questions and learn from the experiences of more experienced employees.